A class of higher order Painleve systems arising from integrable hierarchies of type A: Introduction

-\begin{rem} The higher order Painlev\'{e} system of type $D^{(1)}_{2n+2}$ was proposed by Sasano {\rm\cite{SY}}.
-It is expressed as a Hamiltonian system of $2n$-th order with a coupled sixth Painlev\'{e} Hamiltonian, as well as $P(A_{2n+1}^*)$.
-The relationship between those two systems is not clarified. \end{rem}
+\begin{remark} The higher order Painlev\'{e} system of type $D_{2n+2}^{(1)}$, which is expressed as a Hamiltonian system of 2n-th order with a coupled sixth Painlev\'{e} Hamiltonian, was proposed by Sasano with the aid of algebraic geometry for initial value space {\rm\cite{Sas}}.
+It is also derived from the Drinfeld-Sokolov hierarchy of type $D_{2n+2}^{(1)}$ by a similarity reduction {\rm\cite{FS1}}. \end{remark}

-\begin{rem} Recently, the system $P(A_{2n+1}^*)$ is derived independently by Tsuda {\rm\cite{T}} via a similarity reduction of the UC hierarchy.
-According to it, $P(A_{2n+1}^*)$ is given as the monodromy preserving deformation of a Fuchsian differential equation with a spectral type